BradleyChatha/jcli/README.md

 It will automatically discover structs/classes decorated with `@Command`; auto-generate help text; auto-bind and parse the command line args; provides dependency injection (via JIOC), etc.

+* CommandResolver - An abstraction over a tree that allows you to define commands via "command sentences", and perform full or partial searches.

 * HelpTextBuilder - As the name implies, it is used to create a help text.
 Comes with a 'technical' version for more fine-grained control, and a 'simple' version for an easier-to-use, generically layed out help message.
 Content is provided by classes that inherit the `IHelpSectionContent` class, which also provides a line-wrap helper function.